PharmaForest/OncoPlotter/README.md

 ---

 ## Version history
-0.3.1(25Aug2025)	: Added parameter [VARWIDTH], [DPI], [Y_REFLINE] in waterfall plot.
+0.3.2(01Sep2025)	: A bug fixed and made modification to &data parameter of Kaplan-Meier Plot 0.3.1(25Aug2025)	: Added parameter [VARWIDTH], [DPI], [Y_REFLINE] in waterfall plot.
 And fixed adrs_dummy.
 0.3.0(30July2025)	: Added waterfall plot
 0.2.2(23July2025)	: A bug fixed and made modification to handle no groupvar in swimmer plot